netjson/netjson/README.rst

 * ``version``: the version of the routing protocol, can be ``null`` when representing static routes
 * ``metric``: a string which indicates the name of main routing metric used by the routing protocol to determine the best routes when sending packets, can be ``null`` when representing static routes

+It may also define the following optional members:

+* ``revision``: the revision from which the routing protocol binary was built (eg: git hash, svn revision)
-It may also define the optional member ``router_id``, which represent the ID of the router on which the protocol is running.
+* ``router_id``: ID of the router on which the protocol is running

 When contained in a ``DeviceConfiguration``, a ``Network Routes`` object indicates either that a routing protocol is running on the device or that static routes have been set; in this case the member ``routes`` is required only for static routes.